CLICK BELOW TO GO TO EACH TOPIC

 - In the Foundation Stage, informative evenings for parents are held on all aspects of their child’s education and continue throughout the key stages with phonics training for parents in KS1.

-- The Family Support Worker has access to a wide range of support from local agencies and services and is able to signpost parents effectively.
+- The school has access to a wide range of support from local agencies and services and is able to signpost parents effectively.

 How will I be involved in discussions about and planning for my child’s education?

 - There are formal occasions, such as Parent’s Consultation Meetings, where parents are involved in discussions about their child’s education.